 Yaz Side Effects Center

-Yaz (drospirenone and ethinyl estradiol) is an oral contraceptive.
-A generic version is available.
-Yaz is used for preventing pregnancy, treating premenstrual dysphoric disorder (PMDD), and treating moderate acne in females at least 14 years of age.
-Common side effects of Yaz include headache, menstrual irregularities, nausea, vomiting, breast pain, fatigue, irritability, decreased libido, weight gain, and mood changes.
+Yaz (drospirenone and ethinyl estradiol) is an oral contraceptive used for preventing pregnancy, treating premenstrual dysphoric disorder (PMDD), and treating moderate acne in females at least 14 years of age.
+A generic version of Yaz is available.
+Common side effects of Yaz include headache, menstrual irregularities, nausea (especially when you first start taking Yaz), vomiting, bloating, stomach cramps, breast pain/tenderness/swelling, nipple discharge, fatigue, irritability, decreased sex drive (libido), changes in weight or appetite, mood changes, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, problems with contact lenses, or vaginal itching or discharge.
 Yaz may increase the risk of blood clots, stroke, and heart attack.
 It can also increase blood potassium levels.

 The usual dose of Yaz is one tablet daily.
 Nonsteroidal anti-inflammatory drugs or NSAIDs (for example, Motrin), spironolactone, potassium supplements, ACE inhibitors, and angiotensin-II receptor antagonists (ARBs) may contribute to increased potassium levels when combined with Yaz.
 Drugs that increase or decrease drug metabolism may decrease or increase blood levels of Yaz, respectively.
 There is little or no increased risk of birth defects in women who inadvertently use oral contraceptives during early pregnancy.
 Small amounts of the hormones in Yaz are excreted in breast-milk.

 Our Yaz Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.